María LaGuerta: Season seven

 At the start of the season, LaGuerta discovers a blood slide containing the blood of serial killer Travis Marshall at the scene of his death.
 Recognizing similarities to the Bay Harbor butcher's methods, she begins an investigation to determine if the butcher is still alive and seeks to prove Doakes' innocence.
 Her suspicions turn toward Dexter when she learns about his boat's relocation during the Butcher investigation.
 LaGuerta seeks assistance from Matthews, who assures her that her suspicions are unfounded.

 As LaGuerta and Matthews delve into the case, they revisit the cabin where Doakes died and uncover evidence linking Santos Jimenez to the deaths of Dexter and Brian Moser's mother.
 LaGuerta's suspicions of Dexter escalate after learning about his background and the disappearance of Jimenez.
 They search the area and discover evidence implicating Doakes, which LaGuerta believes was planted.

 Eventually, LaGuerta devises a plan to confirm Dexter's identity as the butcher.
 She orchestrates the release of Hector Estrada, the man who ordered the killing of Dexter's mother, hoping that Dexter will target him.
 Dexter indeed tracks down Estrada but realizes LaGuerta's setup.
 Reluctantly, he releases Estrada to ensure his own escape, though LaGuerta deduces his intentions upon discovering the kill room.

 LaGuerta has Dexter arrested for Estrada's murder, but forensic specialist Vince Masuka provides evidence that proves Dexter's innocence, leading to his release.
 Despite this setback, LaGuerta remains determined to apprehend Dexter, especially after finding circumstantial evidence linking him and Debra to the scene of Marshall's death.
 She confronts Debra with the evidence, but Debra defends herself.

 As tensions escalate, Dexter concludes that the only solution is to kill LaGuerta.
 He abducts and kills Estrada, then renders LaGuerta unconscious upon her arrival.
 His plan is to stage the scene to make it appear as if LaGuerta and Estrada killed each other.
 However, Debra interrupts him and pleads for LaGuerta's life.
 LaGuerta implores Debra to kill Dexter, asserting her own moral superiority.
 Dexter relents and drops his weapon.
 Tearfully, Debra shoots a surprised LaGuerta in the chest, resulting in her death.

+Dexter: Resurrection

+When Batista visits Dexter in the hospital, he mentions LaGuerta telling him in confidence her belief that Dexter was the Bay Harbor Butcher, which he denies.

+During Batista's conversation with Harrison, he tells him many innocent people died because of his father, including LaGuerta, Deb, and Rita.

+When Dexter meets Detective Wallace, he lies that Batista spiraled after learning Doakes was the Bay Harbor Butcher and that his former friend pushed all his colleagues away after LaGuerta's death.

+After Batista is fatally shot by Leon Prater, Dexter tells his dying friend that while he's the Bay Harbor Butcher, he didn't kill Doakes and LaGuerta.
+However, Batista tells Dexter that LaGuerta, Doakes and his own deaths are all Dexter's fault, nonetheless.